 Supervised practice or clinical courses are designed to fulfill the competencies for the supervised practice component of entry-level dietitian programs.
 In the designated Supervised Practice courses, students do their supervised practice in professional settings (e.g., outpatient clinics, health departments, hospitals, nursing homes, schools, and businesses).
 Students are not functioning as professionals; however, they are under the supervision of a professional (Registered Dietitian Nutritionist) and are gaining experience and building competence relative to tasks that a professional performs.
-At no time, are students expected to replace a professional paid staff member.
+At no time are students expected to replace a professional paid staff member.

 For the most part, the supervised practice experiences are set up as individual courses, each of which is coordinated with a didactic course.
-For example, the course Nutrition 670: Community Capstone contains supervised practice that is coordinated with the didactic course Nutrition 370: Developmental Nutrition.
+For example, the course Nutrition 670: Professional Practice in Nutrition I contains supervised practice coordinated with the didactic course Nutrition 370: Lifecycle Nutrition:

+Preconception to Adolescence.
 Students receive a traditional "letter grade" in the didactic courses and generally (there are exceptions) will receive a credit/no credit grade in supervised practice.
 Course descriptions are found in Appendix A.